 According to the BrightLocal 2016 Local Consumer Review Survey 84% of people trust online reviews as much as a personal recommendation.
 That’s powerful!
 You must have a strategy for easily (and politely) asking your happy customers to leave you a review.
 There are a variety of online reputation companies that have software platforms that make it easier for businesses to collect those reviews.
 Find a system that works best for you and then just start asking for the review!

 Who knows!
 In the SEO industry things move pretty fast.
 Just trying to keep up can be sometimes exhausting, but if you do your local SEO work step-by-step you will start to see results.

 Investing in advanced SEO practices like structured data markup will give you more control over your appearance in search engine page results.
 Instead of hoping that search engines will be intuitive enough to understand the intent of your content and show the best information in search results, you will be helping Google understand through schema markup.
-For local SEO, this means enhancing your Google Knowledge Panel and Google My Business profile, better matching your content to a user’s search intent, and more!
+For local SEO, this means enhancing your Google Knowledge Panel and Google Business Profile (GBP), better matching your content to a user’s search intent, and more!
 If you need help getting started with your local business schema markup, get in touch.

 Start reaching your online business goals with structured data.

 Sherry Bonelli is the Local Search Evangelist at BrightLocal.
 She leads BrightLocal’s Research & Content programs and champions the needs of their SEO Agency and SMB customers.
 Having worked in digital marketing since 1998, Sherry has a Master’s Degree in Internet Marketing along with numerous digital marketing certifications.
 In her “spare” time she is a volunteer mentor for the SCORE East Central Iowa Chapter where she coaches small businesses on how to use digital marketing effectively.